GVR Report cover Focused Ion Beam Market (2026 - 2033)Report

 Application Insights

-The failure analysis segment accounted for the prominent market revenue share in 2024.
+Based on application, the failure analysis segment led the market with the largest revenue share of 31.8% in 2025.
 The market is growing due to the offering nature for unmatched precision in nanoscale material removal and imaging.
 They facilitate accurate inspection, cross-sectioning, and defect analysis, which are vital for the semiconductor and microelectronics industries.
 Adopting advanced gallium and plasma FIB technologies, AI-driven automation, and machine learning improves milling efficiency, beam consistency, and real-time defect detection.
 This combination of accuracy and adaptability makes FIB an essential tool for high-resolution failure analysis, circuit editing, and nanoscale material modification.

 The device modification segment is anticipated to grow at the fastest CAGR during the forecast period.
 The device modification market is driven by its essential role in semiconductor manufacturing, especially for circuit edits, defect analysis, and photomask repair.
 FIB systems offer precise, site-specific milling and depositing using a focused ion beam, most often gallium ions, enabling nanoscale material removal and deposition.
 Combining in situ imaging and sectioning with gas-assisted etching or deposition improves accuracy and efficiency.
 Furthermore, integrating FIB with scanning electron microscopy (SEM) in dual-beam setups enhances detailed inspection and device modification, fueling demand in advanced semiconductor development and research.